 - Register to join your country's National Bone Marrow Registry.

 Why?
 Because it saves lives.
 There's no gift you can give that's more valuable and more appreciated than the gift of life to someone in need.
 And you need to do these three steps only once for your entire life, to show that you are willing to save the lives of people who will die without your help.

 MacRumors encourages everyone to sign up to donate their organs and tissue and to volunteer to be a bone marrow donor.
 It's easy, it's quick, and you can change your mind at any time.
+Cultural barriers lessen each year.
 We also ask for your help to publicize the need for donations and encourage and support those who sign up.
-Once people learn how critical it is for people in need, they may be quite willing to step up.
+Once people learn how critical it is for others in need, they may be willing to step up.

 This page summarizes information for potential donors.
 Because details differ from country to country, we welcome your help in maintaing the resources on this page.
 Please let us know of information we can add or update.

 Why organ and tissue donations are so important